theimowski/talk-xslt-right-tool-for-job/slides/index.md

 ---

-## Intent
+- data-background : images/dentist.jpg

-* We often express reluctance for specific technology, avoid it and try different solutions, while we could have used a dedicated tool (technology) in a proper manner to tackle the problem efficiently.
+' We often express reluctance for specific technology, avoid it and try different solutions, while we could have used a dedicated tool (technology) in a proper manner to tackle the problem efficiently.

+---

+- data-background : images/horizon.jpg

-* This is not supposed to be a strictly technical talk, but I'd also like to send a message that we should be more open and reach for right tools when needed.
+' This is not supposed to be a strictly technical talk, but I'd also like to send a message that we should be more open and reach for right tools when needed.

+---

+- data-background : images/success.jpg

-* To do so I'd like to share our success story with XSLT in PDF component in Phoenix, plus show a couple of tips & tricks while working with XSLT.
+' To do so I'd like to share our success story with XSLT in PDF component in Phoenix, plus show a couple of tips & tricks while working with XSLT.

+---

+- data-background : images/alone.jpg

+' I've deliberately chosen to present XSLT, to prove that you can do really cool stuff with even unfamous technologies

 ***
 - data-background : images/context2.jpg